justinrgarrard/USEduData/README.md

 ### Usage

 1. Download the source data from Kaggle (all the .zip files).
+2. Place the source data in the input_data/ directory.
-2. Install the relevant Python packages if necessary (see requirements.txt).
+3. Install the relevant Python packages if necessary (see requirements.txt).
-3. Run main.py to generate output data (all the .csv files).
+4. Run main.py to generate output data (all the .csv files).

 ### Overview